frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 > You might feel this setup is a bit complicated... then you are right!
 There is another setup choice that much simpler than this one, which is [Docker Compose](https://www.bing.com/search?q=docker+compose&cvid=15d3df101a1f4f06a2619fc0db2eebd8&aqs=edge..69i57j69i59j69i64.1303j0j1&FORM=ANAB01&PC=EE09).
 However, by doing this way, you have a chance to work with the lower layers such Docker networking, how to connect and make multiple containers interact with each other in a same network, etc.

-If the process goes well, you will able to access to the PGAdmin browser via the **localhost:5050** and see the login page like following.
+If the process goes well, you will able to access to the pgAdmin browser via the **localhost:5050** and see the login page like following.

 ![image](https://user-images.githubusercontent.com/123849429/222041399-44ec853e-b8f1-439a-a50f-fbfe4b9c8fab.png)